Covestro has ambitious goals

 Covestro has received ISCC Plus certification for its sites in Leverkusen, Dormagen, Krefeld-Uerdingen (ISCC: International Sustainability and Carbon Certification).
 The mass balance approach relies on the use of certified recycled and biobased raw materials from the start of production and thus promotes the development of a circular economy.
 It enables fossil raw materials to be saved along the entire value chain and greenhouse gas emissions to be reduced.

 Various mass-balanced products are manufactured at the three NRW sites.
 These include selected polycarbonates, components for polyurethane (PU) rigid and flexible foams, PU coating and adhesive raw materials, thermoplastic polyurethanes (TPUs) and specialty films.
 They are characterized by equally good quality and properties as products made from fossil raw materials.
 With ISCC Plus certification, Covestro is driving the circular economy further forward.
-By 2035, Covestro aims to become climate neutral and achieve net zero emissions for Scope 1 and Scope 2.
+Covestro aims to become operationally climate-neutral by 2035 – and thus further significantly reduce emissions from its own production (Scope 1) and from purchased energy sources (Scope 2).
+By 2050, emissions from upstream and downstream processes in the value chain (Scope 3) are also to be reduced to net zero.

 Partially bio-based coatings for vehicles